cobyqa/cobyqa/docs/source/algo/linalg.nnls.rst

 Nonnegative least squares
 =========================

-The update mechanism of the Lagrange multipliers in COBYQA is based on constrained least-squares problems, where some variables must remain nonnegative (in order to satisfy some complementary slackness conditions).
+The update mechanism of the Lagrange multipliers in |project| is based on constrained least-squares problems, where some variables must remain nonnegative (in order to satisfy some complementary slackness conditions).
 The problem it solves are of the form

 .. math::